Y-digital-Asia/Y-digital-Asia-website/content/company/careers.en.md

 ---
-title: Y. careers
+title: Y.careers
 description: careers
 layout: careers
 lang: en
 translationKey: careers
 hero_image: "/img/hero-careers.jpg"
 intro_text: Talent drives our team and our capacity to deliver the best solutions and services for our customers.
-Join us on this exciting journey!
+Join us on this exciting journey and our team of people who are passionate about digital, learning and working together.
 page_title: Y.careers
 vacancy:
 - title: new vacancy here junior/medior senior/medior